 When you create a feature, you specify its value type such as

 STRING.
-This determines what value types you
+This value determines what value types

-value types, see the
+supported value types, see the

 valueType in the